-

 Whether you’re a VR first-timer, an immersive data visualizer, a researcher, a game developer, an artist in search of a new medium, an instructor curious about how to use the tech in class, or a student of storytelling, our VR Open Hours are for you!
 Try out the Digital Scholarship Lab’s HTC Vive Elite XR headsets and learn about our VR Headset loan program.
 We love to connect people with hardware, software, and each other.

-The Digital Scholarship Lab will be hosting Open VR every Tuesday and Thursday from 3:00-6:00pm.
+The Digital Scholarship Lab will be hosting Open VR every Tuesday from 4:00-7:00pm.
 Join us to explore the expansive world of Virtual Reality:

 Immersivity visualize data, anatomy, molecules, math equations, historical sites and events, or even comics.